backend-developers-ltd/ComputeHorde/README.md

 # Running

+## Validator

-To quickly start a validator or miner, create an Ubuntu Server and execute the following command from your local machine (where you have your wallet files).
+To quickly start a validator, create an Ubuntu Server and execute the following command from your local machine (where you have your wallet files).

-**Validator:**
 ```shell
 curl -sSfL https://github.com/backend-developers-ltd/ComputeHorde/raw/master/install_validator.sh | bash -s - SSH_DESTINATION HOTKEY_PATH
 ```

-**Miner:**
+Replace `SSH_DESTINATION` with your server's connection info (i.e. `username@1.2.3.4`)
+and `HOTKEY_PATH` with the path of your hotkey (i.e. `~/.bittensor/wallets/my-wallet/hotkeys/my-hotkey`).
+This script installs necessary tools in the server, copies the keys and starts the validator/miner with the corresponding runner and default config.

+If you want to change the default config, see [Validator runner README](validator/envs/runner/README.md) for details.

+## Miner

+To quickly start a miner, create an Ubuntu Server and execute the following command from your local machine (where you have your wallet files).

 ```shell
 curl -sSfL https://github.com/backend-developers-ltd/ComputeHorde/raw/master/install_miner.sh | bash -s - SSH_DESTINATION HOTKEY_PATH
 ```